 5. Get a Programmable Thermostat

 A programmable thermostat will regulate your indoor temperature to save you money.
 You will be able to set the temperature lower when you’re away from home or sleeping, as well as schedule it to warm up before you get home or wake up.
+While having a connected home thermostat is nice to have, the important part is that you can set the temperature automatically.

-6. Lawns, Backyards and Decks
+6. Lawns, Backyards, and Decks

 Cover, tie down, or remove outdoor furniture.
 It can be blown around during a storm and be damaged, or worse yet, damage your home and break glass doors and windows.
 Lawns that have automated sprinkler systems should be shut down and drained to prevent freezing as should outdoor faucets.